Ahmad10Raza/Aariv-medical-chatbot/README.md

-# 💬 AI Chatbot with Authentication
+# 🤖 Aariv a  AI Medical Chatbot

 This project is a **React-based AI Chatbot** application with a modern UI and authentication system.
 It provides users with a secure login flow and an interactive chatbot interface styled with Tailwind CSS.